developerstephanieb/python_reference/01_fundamentals/06_functions.md

     print("Welcome to the world of functions.")
 ```

 The code inside the function does not run until it is called.
-A **function call** is the expression that triggers the execution of a function by using its name followed by parentheses.
+A **function call** is the expression that triggers the execution of a function by using its name followed by parentheses `()`.

 ```python
 greet() # Output: Welcome to the world of functions.